rossshannon/pincushion/README.md

 The first time you use Pincushion, it downloads a local copy of all of your tags into your browser’s “LocalStorage”, which allows you to store about 2.5MB of data and preferences for each site you use regularly.
 This means that from then on, the autocomplete widget can search across your entire collection.

 The autocomplete can use each tag’s score to be smarter about which tags to suggest to you as you are typing.
 (Tag autocomplete has been tested on a data set of over 12,500 tags, which totalled 184KB when downloaded.)
+- **AI-based tag suggestions**
+When bookmarking a new page, the form will suggest tags based on your previous usage, other Pinboard members tags for that same page, as well as optionally using AI to propose relevant tags.

 ## Installing the Bookmarklet